 EVASION OF PSYCHE

-A Virtual Reality Exhibition created by JulsGabs, displayed in Instagram in 4 locations of the Thames River
+A Virtual Reality Exhibition created by JulsGabs, displayed in Instagram in some locations of London

 and supported by Lambeth Council

 This project aims to increase peoples’s connectivity using the architecture of the city of London as a canvas that triggers the Virtual Reality artworks and are visible completely for free through Instagram.

 Evasions of the Psyche is Creative Media & Digital Activity project working towards health&wellbeing and social inclusion.
 The idea aims to create an artistic offer in an outdoor Covid-safe environment.
 The audience that was before in museums and galleries is now engaging with the cultural sector in social media (98%)*.
 Art must now find its audience in unusual locations